-- Experience of working with people with complex and multiple needs
+- Experience of risk and needs assessment, safety and support planning, particularly with clients with complex and multiple needs

-This post is open to female applicants only as being female is deemed to be a genuine occupational requirement under Schedule 9, Paragraph 1 of the Equality Act 2010.
+This post is open to female applicants only as being female is deemed a genuine occupational requirement under Schedule 9, Paragraph 1 of the Equality Act 2010.

-Please note, we will review all applications as they arrive and may offer interviews to exceptional candidates prior to the closing date.
+We are keen to launch this exciting project at the earliest opportunity.
+We will therefore review all applications as they arrive and may offer interviews to exceptional candidates prior to the closing date.

 The closing date for applications is 29th May 2022.

 Please note, any offer of employment will be made subject to references and confirmation of the right to work in the UK.